GuruSR/Olson2POSIX/README.md

 **bool setCurrentPOSIX(String NewPOSIX):**  Sets the new POSIX as the current POSIX TimeZone and environment variable.

-**bool beginOlsonFromWeb():**  Starts the operation to ask for a TimeZone based on IP address (WiFi needs to be on and connected).
-This is not ASYNC currently.
+**bool beginOlsonFromWeb(WiFiClient &client):**  Starts the operation to ask for a TimeZone based on IP address (WiFi needs to be on and connected).
+As of 1.4, requires WiFiClient object.

 **endOlsonFromWeb():**  This tells the operation to end, do so once the function `gotOlsonFromWeb()` returns `true`.